deliveryhero/hfc-pubsub/docs/Subscriptions.md

 };
 ```

-### Subscription with a Dead-letter Policy
+## Subscription with a Dead-letter Policy

 It is possible to define a dead-letter policy for a subscription.
 If the dead letter topic does not exist, it will be created automatically by the framework.

-There needs to be a `PROJECT_NUMBER` defined for dead letter to pick up publisher, subscriber role or we use the Project ID to fetch it. `createDefaultSubscription` will create a default dead letter subscription with name having `.default` added to `deadLetterTopic`.
-Check [Binding Subscriber and Publisher role](#binding-subscriber-and-publisher-role) for more details
+`createDefaultSubscription` will create a default dead letter subscription with name having `.default` added to `deadLetterTopic`.

 ```js title="/pubsub/subscriptions/simple.topic.sub.js
 exports.default = {